 Measurement of market and interest risks is supported by information systems, models, processes, risk benchmarks and stress scenarios.
 The information systems involved in the calculation are regularly reviewed, through internal controls processes at the Bank and continuous validation processes.
-The Bank has a central system used for management and control of market and interest risk.
+A system is in place for control over market risk and interest risk.
 The system is used to calculate risk benchmarks and to review these vs. risk limits.
 Calculations are based on a central database of market and position data.
-Calculation is automated and is conducted at a daily level.
 The system is also used for calculation of capital allocation with respect to market risks and credit risks.
-Risk owners also use another system, as a complementary system for development and maintenance of calculations, ad-hoc analysis and risks management models.
+Risk owners also use other systems, both to calculate the risk benchmarks and as complementary systems for development and maintenance of calculations, ad-hoc analysis and risks management models.
 The Middle Office uses a custom system to monitor and control trading room activity; this system operates in real time to monitor and locate any unusual activity.
 This system allows for complete documentation of the activity with high-level analysis capabilities and trends with regard to risk and profitability, as well as a system for call analysis which generates alerts based on business laws.